-(a) study the Bible, pray, obey the Lord's commands, attend services and other Church programs regularly; and (b) glorify our Lord Jesus Christ in his or her daily life and to have fellowship with fellow believers; and (c) be a witness for Christ in order to lead nonbelievers to the Truth; and (d) offer his or her financial resources, gifts and time to God and to serve the Lord; and (e) support and subscribe to the doctrines of the Christian and Missionary Alliance and emphasise the spreading of the Gospel and support such Christian works with his or her financial resources and actions wholeheartedly; and (f) obey the scriptural disciplines practised in this Church and the Constitution and By-laws of this Church; and (g) inform the Church Office of any change in his or her personal details and period of absence (if any); and (h) attend General Meetings of this Church.
+- (a) study the Bible, pray, obey the Lord's commands, attend services and other Church programs regularly; and - (b) glorify our Lord Jesus Christ in his or her daily life and to have fellowship with fellow believers; and - (c) be a witness for Christ in order to lead non-believers to the Truth; and - (d) offer his or her financial resources, gifts and time to God and to serve the Lord; and - (e) support and subscribe to the doctrines of the Christian and Missionary Alliance and emphasise the spreading of the Gospel and support such Christian works with his or her financial resources and actions wholeheartedly; and - (f) obey the scriptural disciplines practised in this Church and the Constitution and By-laws of this Church; and - (g) inform the Church Office of any change in his or her personal details and period of absence (if any); and - (h) attend General Meetings of this Church.

-Conduct which may lead to By-laws 6: disciplinary action The Board of Elders may impose one or more disciplinary actions set out in By-laws 7 if, in its opinion, a member has: ceased to believe and defend the (a) doctrines and teachings of this Church; or (b) engaged in immoral or un-Christian conduct; or (c) engaged in conduct that brings disrepute to the Lord's name; or (d) engaged in conduct that brings disrepute to the reputation of this Church.
+By-laws 5: Conduct which may lead to disciplinary action

+The Board of Elders may impose one or more disciplinary actions set out in By-laws 6 if, in its opinion, a member has:

+- (a) ceased to believe and defend the doctrines and teachings of this Church; or - (b) engaged in immoral or un-Christian conduct; or - (c) engaged in conduct that brings disrepute to the Lord's name; or - (d) engaged in conduct that brings disrepute to the reputation of this Church; or - (e) in extreme cases, failed to comply with qualifications for membership.

 The disciplinary actions may be imposed for such periods or terms as the Board of Elders thinks fit.

-By-laws 7: Disciplinary actions The disciplinary actions are:
+By-laws 6: Disciplinary actions

+The disciplinary actions are: